chmduquesne/ansible-nftables/README.md

   - reload nftables
 ```

-* The handler `restart nftables` also exists, but is not used withing the
+* The handler `restart nftables` also exists, but is not used by this
   role.
 On most systems, restarting will flush the ruleset before having
   nft read `/etc/nftables.conf`.
 On the other hand, `reload` will just
   have nft read `/etc/nftables.conf`.
 Note that both achieve exactly the